 Collaboration and materiality are central to Borsuk’s practice.
 Together with Brad Bouse, she created Between Page and Screen (Siglio Press, 2012; Springgun Press, 2016), a book of augmented-reality poetry.
 It has been featured on Salon.com, BrainPickings, Wired, and other media sites and has been exhibited widely.
 Through a grant from CT@Work and SiteProjects, Inc., Borsuk and Bouse completed Whispering Galleries (2014), a site-specific interactive text work for the New Haven Free Public Libraries that uses the Leap gestural controller to invite visitors to brush the dust from a historic diary, revealing poems hidden within it.
 Borsuk’s other digital collaborations include Wave Signs, an immersive sound installation with Carrie Bodle; and The Deletionist, an erasure bookmarklet created with Nick Montfort and Jesper Juul.

-Borsuk is currently an Assistant Professor in the School of Interdisciplinary Arts and Sciences at the University of Washington, Bothell, where she also teaches in the MFA in Creative Writing and Poetics.
+Borsuk is currently an Associate Professor in the School of Interdisciplinary Arts and Sciences at the University of Washington, Bothell, where she also serves as Associate Director of the MFA in Creative Writing and Poetics.
 She and her colleagues run a lively series of events and readings throughout the year that bring innovative writers and artists to campus.
 In 2019, they hosted the bi-annual &Now Festival of Innovative Writing with the theme “Points of Convergence.”
-From 2013-2017, she was part of the cross-disciplinary research group, Affect and Audience in the Digital Age, which hosts symposia and speakers on the Seattle and Bothell campuses of UW through the generous support of the Simpson Center for the Humanities.
+From 2013-2017, she was part of the cross-disciplinary research group Affect and Audience in the Digital Age, which hosted symposia and speakers on the Seattle and Bothell campuses of UW through the generous support of the Simpson Center for the Humanities.
 Before coming to Bothell, she served as Mellon Postdoctoral Fellow in Comparative Media Studies and Writing and Humanistic Studies at Massachusetts Institute of Technology, where she taught workshops and courses related to poetry’s changing media forms from modernism to the present.